isgasho/xs/README.md

 KYBER IND-CCA-2 KEM

 As of this time (Oct 2018) Kyber is one of the candidate algorithms submitted to the [NIST post-quantum cryptography project](https://csrc.nist.gov/Projects/Post-Quantum-Cryptography).
 The authors recommend using it in "... so-called hybrid mode in combination with established "pre-quantum" security; for example in combination with elliptic-curve Diffie-Hellman."
-THIS PROJECT DOES NOT DO THIS, for purposes of simplicity of code and to evaluate the algorithm in operation by itself (again, THIS PROJECT IS EXPERIMENTAL.)
+THIS PROJECT DOES NOT DO THIS (in case you didn't notice yet, THIS PROJECT IS EXPERIMENTAL.)

-Finally, within the hkexpasswd/ directory is a password-setting utility using its own user/password file distinct from the system /etc/passwd, which is used by the hkexshd server to authenticate clients.

 Dependencies:
 --